A dog with a bowl of specially formulated food for a sensitive stomach.

 • Make All Changes Gradually: A slow, 7-10 day transition to a new food is essential to prevent further stomach upset.
 Remember to apply the same ingredient scrutiny to treats and chews, as they can easily derail your progress.

-Does Your Dog Have a Sensitive Stomach?
+Is Your Dog's Stomach Sensitive?
 Signs to Watch For

 It’s tough seeing your best friend feeling under the weather, and tummy troubles can be especially tricky to figure out.
 You know your dog better than anyone, so when something seems off with their digestion, you’re the first to notice.
 While an occasional upset stomach can happen to any pup, consistent issues might point to a sensitive stomach that needs a little extra care.